-- (a) The ordinary hours of work, exclusive of meal times, shall not exceed an average of 38 hours per week. - (b) The hours of work prescribed in sub-clause (a) may be arranged as follows: - (i) 76 hours per fortnight to be arranged so that each employee shall not work their ordinary hours on more than ten days in the fortnight; or - (ii) 152 hours in a 28 calendar-day cycle to be arranged so that each employee shall not work their ordinary hours on more than 20 days in the 28 calendar-day cycle; or - (iii) or 152 hours in a 28 calendar- day cycle to be arranged so that each employee shall not work their ordinary hours on no more than 19 days with the twentieth day taken as an accrued paid day off (ADO). - (iv) as otherwise agreed in writing between the employer and the employee. - (c) Each employee shall be entitled to not less than four full days in each fortnight free from duty, or by agreement, two full days in each week free from duty (rostered days off), and every effort shall be made for such rostered days off to be consecutive, unless otherwise agreed. - (d) Each shift shall consist of no more than 10 hours of work at ordinary time (not including unpaid breaks) provided that an employee shall not work more than seven consecutive shifts unless the employee so requests and the employer agrees. - (e) Except for meal breaks and the periods not worked in broken shifts, all time from the commencement to the cessation of duty each shift shall count as working time. - (f) (i) A Director of Nursing shall be free from duty for not less than nine days in each 28 consecutive days and such days free from duty may be taken in one or more periods. - (ii) If any of the days mentioned in sub-clause (i) cannot be taken by reason of emergency, such day or days shall be given and taken within 28 days of becoming due. - (iii) A Director of Nursing shall, where practicable, inform the employer by giving not less than seven days' notice of the days he or she proposes to be free from duty; provided that such days shall be subject to the approval of the employer, and such approval shall not be unreasonably withheld. - (g) The employer will ensure there is provision for handover between Registered Nurses at the commencement of each shift to inform of any changes to a residents health status.
+- (a) The ordinary hours of work, exclusive of meal times, shall not exceed an average of 38 hours per week. - (b) The hours of work prescribed in sub-clause (a) may be arranged as follows: - (i) 76 hours per fortnight to be arranged so that each employee shall not work their ordinary hours on more than ten days in the fortnight; or - (ii) 152 hours in a 28 calendar-day cycle to be arranged so that each employee shall not work their ordinary hours on more than 20 days in the 28 calendar-day cycle; or - (iii) or 152 hours in a 28 calendar- day cycle to be arranged so that each employee shall not work their ordinary hours on no more than 19-days with the twentieth day taken as an accrued paid day off (ADO). - (iv) as otherwise agreed in writing between the employer and the employee. - (c) Employees will be free from duty for not less than 2 full days in each week or 4 full days in each fortnight or 8 full days in each 28-day cycle.
+Where practicable days off will be consecutive.
+These days are referred to as "Rostered Days Off" (RDO's). - (d) Each shift shall consist of no more than 10 hours of work at ordinary time (not including unpaid breaks). - (e) An employee shall not work more than seven consecutive shifts unless the employee requests and the employer agrees. - (f) Except for meal breaks and the periods not worked in broken shifts, all time from the commencement to the cessation of duty each shift shall count as working time.

+- (g) (i) A Director of Nursing shall be free from duty for not less than 9-days in each 28 consecutive days and such days free from duty may be taken in one or more periods. - (ii) If any of the days mentioned in sub-clause (i) cannot be taken by reason of emergency, such day or days shall be given and taken within 28-days of becoming due. - (iii) A Director of Nursing shall, where practicable, inform the employer by giving not less than seven days' notice of the days he or she proposes to be free from duty; provided that such days shall be subject to the approval of the employer, and such approval shall not be unreasonably withheld. - (h) The employer will ensure there is provision for handover between Registered Nurses at the commencement of each shift to inform of any changes to a residents' health status.

-15.3 Minimum Starts
+14.3 Minimum Starts